projectsveltos/.github/profile/README.md

 # Sveltos

+Kubernetes itself is not a complete solution.
+To build a production cluster, you need various additional addons like CNI or CoreDNS.
+Addon management has been a problem for a long time.
+Sveltos wants to figure out the best way to install, manage and deliver cluster addons.
-Sveltos provides declarative APIs allowing you to deploy Kubernetes addons across multiple Kubernetes clusters.
+It does so by providing declarative APIs allowing you to deploy Kubernetes addons across multiple Kubernetes clusters.

 The idea is simple:
 1. from the management cluster, selects one or more `clusters` with a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors);